containers/bootc/docs/bootc-images.md

 tooling currently streamlines creating base images, operating just on a declarative input and writing to a registry.

-This is how the [Project Sagano](https://github.com/centos/sagano) base images are built.

 # Deriving from existing base images

 However, it's important to emphasize that from one